survivejs/site/posts/93-webpackbin-interview.md

 It feels like every single npm package out there has their little tweak on **package.json** property names, directory names, file names and what is included in the published npm package.

 The **webpack-packager** service has a lot of logic to figure out what should be included, mostly by figuring out what should **not** be included.
-Doing this is still a challenge, but it is under control :-)
+Doing this is still a challenge, but it is under control.

 ## How does *WebpackBin* differ from the other solutions?